Flagsmith/flagsmith/docs/docs/integrations/analytics/adobe.md

 :::tip

-The Adobe Analytics integration is in Beta - please contact us to join the Beta!
+The Adobe Analytics integration is in Alpha - please contact us to join the Alpha!

 :::